Spurgeon008/Fashion-Assistant-AI-VTON-/QUICK_START_GUIDE.md

 ## 🎉 What's New?

-Your GreatKart e-commerce website now has a **complete modern UI/UX makeover**!
+Your SmartFitStudios e-commerce website now has a **complete modern UI/UX makeover**!
 Here's what you'll notice:

 ## 🚀 Immediate Visual Changes